Best Beaches In Manuel Antonio

 Located within a half-hour hike from the park entrance, Playa Espadilla Sur is ideal for those who want a little adventure in their beach day.
 When the weather is calm, Playa Espadilla Sur is beautiful, warm and relaxing.
 However, on rough days, be wary of the strong currents that often form offshore.
 But even if the water is too rough for good swimming, it’s worth the hike to admire the beauty of the beach.
 Turquoise waters catch the sun, and pelicans and white gulls soar through the sky.

 Walk along the beach and admire various rock formations and lazy green iguanas.
-The beach doesn’t have any vendors and shops along the seaside, which creates a more natural beach atmosphere and appeals to vacationers who want more peace and seclusion during their visit.
+The beach has no vendors or shops along the seaside, which creates a more natural beach atmosphere and appeals to vacationers who want more peace and seclusion during their visit.

 The appeal of Playa Espadilla Sur is all in its location.
 While you won’t find exciting parasails or banana boats on this beach, Playa Espadilla Sur abounds with opportunities for more natural activities: